NouraKhaled/PPE-Detection/README.md

   HOW TO USE THIS CD
 ------------------------------------------------------------

-1. Read 1_Final_Report/GraduationProjectReport.pdf for the
-   project description, design, and results.

-2. Download the trained model file (best.pt) from the Google Drive link in the 2_Source_Code section above and place it inside:
+1. Download the trained model file (best.pt) from the Google Drive link in the 2_Source_Code section above and place it inside:
        2_Source_Code/lab_safety_system3/models/best.pt

-3. To rebuild the working system on a new computer, follow 4_Setup_Guide/SETUP_GUIDE.md from start to finish.
+2. To rebuild the working system on a new computer, follow 4_Setup_Guide/SETUP_GUIDE.md from start to finish.

-4. To install only the tools, refer to 3_Tools_and_Software/tools.txt for download links.
+3. To install only the tools, refer to 3_Tools_and_Software/tools.txt for download links.

-5. To retrain the model, see dataset.txt for the dataset source and Section 11 of SETUP_GUIDE.md for the Kaggle training instructions.
+4. To retrain the model, see dataset.txt for the dataset source and Section 11 of SETUP_GUIDE.md for the Kaggle training instructions.